deftjs/DeftJS/README.md

 The corresponding view controller class is specified using the `controller` annotation.

 In this case, whenever an instance of ContactsView is created, an instance of the ContactsViewController will also be created and associated with that view instance.

 Consequently, multiple independent instances of a given view class can be created, each with their own independent view controller instances.
 Views can communicate by interacting with shared injected business services.
 Nested views can also communicate via custom events.

-Provided the specified `controller` extends `Deft.mvc.ViewController` the controller will automatically be destroyed when the view is destroyed.
+Provided the specified `controller` extends `Deft.mvc.ViewController`, the controller will automatically be destroyed when the view is destroyed.

 # Version History